Are There Any Hidden or Additional Costs to Consider When Hiring Offshore Workers?

 Having said that, we need to better define what we mean by hidden costs in order to give this question a better, more thoughtful answer.

-Hidden costs, as usually those associated with hiring U.S. staff.
-Things like insurances including medical, workman’s comp, employer’s payroll tax, payroll processing, recruitment, HR services, infrastructure and office space.
-The true cost of these vary enormously from business to business and State to State.
+Hidden costs are usually those associated with hiring U.S. staff.
+Things like insurances including medical, workman’s comp, employer’s payroll tax, payroll processing, recruitment, HR services, infrastructure, and office space.
+The true cost of these varies enormously from business to business and State to State.
 In general, it is necessary to budget an additional 10% – 20% to an employee’s salary to cover these costs.

 When you hire offshore workers, you are essentially paying for a service, therefore, most of these things do not apply by default.

 Further, when you hire through the Smart VA Staffing agency, we handle the recruitment and payroll then you are working with us, none of these things apply.

 When you work with the Smart VA Staffing agency, you have one monthly rate and that’s it.
 Given that the monthly rate is also usually only a fraction of the salary of hiring a U.S. person, the cost differential is substantial.